-Adolphus Washington, defensive tackle for the Buffalo Bills
+Adolphus Washington, free agent (former defensive tackle for the Miami Dolphins)

 Off the field, just call him Chef Washington.
 His self-proclaimed secret talent is cooking, and his favorite meat is steak—a grill’s best friend.
 Sear off a few slabs, then slice them up; put out some soft dinner rolls and condiments and let people build their own steak sliders.

 “I love carne asada tacos.
 I’m from Chula Vista, Cali. and grew up eating a lot of Mexican food,” he says.
 For a break from burgers and dogs (but we won’t judge you if they make an appearance, too!), set up a DIY taco bar with meat or veggies you grill right there.